suchitrapatne18/Data-Analytics-Project/Project_4_Data_Visualization/README.md

 After cleaning, analyzing, and querying the dataset in Projects 1–3, this project focuses on **communicating findings visually** — transforming raw numbers into clear, decision-ready charts that a business executive can understand in 30 seconds.

-> *"Your mandate shifts from finding the pattern to explaining it."* — DecodeLabs Project 4 Brief

 ---